 We provide delicious Khmer home cooked meals - two meals per day, lunch and dinner.
-Breakfast can be bought at the market downtown or in a restaurant nearby. vegetarain and vegan foods are available.
+Breakfast can be bought at the market downtown or in a restaurant nearby. vegetarian and vegan foods are available.

 Help to organize transportation.

 Study materail, teaching materail and computers..etc.

-Teaching English to the kids with smart games, daily communication for the adults class .
+Teaching English to the kids with smart games, daily communication for the adults class.
 With our activities we also want to inspire environ-mentally friendly actions in the community.
-Try to talk to the students before or after classes, this activity can motivate then speak more within listening skill with diferent English speakers' actions.
+Try to talk to the students before or after classes, this activity can motivate them to speak more by listening to different English speakers.

 Volunteers please realize that our school is located at a very remote area, so you will be staying in a natural setting region.
-Please bring the mosquitos repellent for protecting any insects bite and headlight for going to bathroom at night.
+Please bring mosquito repellent for protecting against any insect bites and a headlight for going to the bathroom at night.
 There is no ATM available here, please bring enough money for the length of your stay.

 In summer volunteers will be teaching and playing games outside the classrooms, but in rainy season, volunteers just focus on teaching for the first priority, otherwise it is too wet outside.